isomerpages/pa-cdcvouchers-v2/_about/Terms & Conditions.md

 </ol>
 </li>
 </ol>
-<p>2.
-Multiple vouchers may be used in a single transaction and any unused amount or value in a voucher is not refundable.</p>
+2. Multiple vouchers may be used in a single transaction and any unused amount or value in a voucher is not refundable.

-<p>3.
-Singaporean residents are to claim the CDC digital vouchers digitally by logging in via Singpass.
-Where hardcopies of the vouchers are printed (the &ldquo;Voucher Printouts&rdquo;):</p>
+3. Singaporean residents are to claim the CDC digital vouchers digitally by logging in via Singpass.
+Where hardcopies of the vouchers are printed (the &ldquo;Voucher Printouts&rdquo;):
 <ol>
 <li style="list-style-type: none;">
 <ol style="list-style-type: lower-alpha;">